oasci/reptar/docs/source/creator.rst

 ==============

 First, a :ref:`File<file>` object needs to be loaded into the creator.
-Reptar provides two ways to do this: by initializing a :class:`~reptar.creator` object with a :ref:`File<file>` object, or by using the :meth:`~reptar.creator.load` method.
+Reptar provides two ways to do this: by initializing a :class:`~reptar.Creator` object with a :ref:`File<file>` object, or by using the :meth:`~reptar.Creator.load` method.

-.. autoclass:: reptar.creator
+.. autoclass:: reptar.Creator
     :noindex:

-.. automethod:: reptar.creator.load
+.. automethod:: reptar.Creator.load
     :noindex:

 .. note::

-    This :ref:`File<file>` object is stored in the :attr:`~reptar.creator.rfile` attribute.
+    This :ref:`File<file>` object is stored in the :attr:`~reptar.Creator.rfile` attribute.

 Reptar can then parse information and create a group by specifying the paths to the relevant output files.

-.. automethod:: reptar.creator.from_calc
+.. automethod:: reptar.Creator.from_calc
     :noindex:

 Types of output files